veithen/veithen.github.io/_posts/2015-01-05-jekyll-improving-ga-data-quality.md

  - Google Analytics
 image: /assets/2015-01-05-jekyll-improving-ga-data-quality/ga-screenshot.png
 disqus: true
+description: >
+ Learn how to make the data sent to Google Analytics more consistent for pages loaded from Google's cache or displayed by Google Translate.
 ---

 As explained in the [Google Analytics documentation][1], the default GA JavaScript snippet will extract the